-Like the, um, sporty Ralph Lauren Sporting Chronograph Ceramic watch that the American fashion house has presented back in October 2012, the new Ralph Lauren Sporting World Tim (refs.
-RLR0210700 & RLR0210000)e automatic timekeeper comes in a noticeably oversized body, but has the sexy black ceramic swapped for a less expensive, but still very imposing, satin-brushed stainless steel.
-The list of functions, as the name of the piece clearly states, has also been edited in favor of a nicely done GMT display.
+Like the, um, sporty Sporting Chronograph Ceramic that the American fashion house has presented back in October 2012, the new automatic Ralph Lauren Sporting World Tim (refs.
+RLR0210700 & RLR0210000)e comes in a noticeably oversized body, but has the sexy black ceramic swapped for a less expensive, but very imposing, satin-brushed stainless steel.
+The list of functions, as the name clearly states, has also been edited in favor of a nicely done GMT display.

-Quite predictably, the movement is elegantly (but very modestly) decorated with Cotes de Geneve motif on the oscillating weight and bridges and some perlage (aka circular graining) on the baseplate.
+Predictably, the movement is elegantly (but modestly) decorated with Cotes de Geneve motif on the oscillating weight and bridges and some perlage (aka circular graining) on the baseplate.

-Although the tri-compax dial of the watch looks slightly unbalanced thanks to the oversized semi-circular power reserve indicator, which is placed between 9 and 10 hours, I must admit that it still very ergonomic and easy to read, partly thanks to the chosen white and cobalt color scheme, as well as to a nice combination of bold Roman numerals and flat Breguet-styled hour and minute hands.
+Although the tri-compax dial is slightly unbalanced thanks to the oversized semi-circular power reserve indicator, which is placed between 9 and 10 hours, I must admit that it is still ergonomic and easy to read, partly thanks to the chosen white and cobalt color scheme, as well as to a nice combination of bold Roman numerals and flat Breguet-styled hour and minute hands.